From one of our greatest nature writers: how swifts act as a window into the unity of the living world.

 Autorentext

-Mark Cocker is an author and naturalist whose thirteen books include works of biography, history, literary criticism and memoir.
-His book Crow Country was shortlisted for the Samuel Johnson Prize in 2008 and won the New Angle Prize for Literature in 2009.
-With the photographer David Tipling he published Birds and People in 2013, a massive survey described by the Times Literary Supplement as 'a major literary event as well as an ornithological one.'
-Our Place: Can We Save Britain's Wildlife Before It Is Too Late? was described by the Sunday Times as 'impassioned, expert and always beautifully written ... a sobering and magnificent work.'
-His most recent book, A Claxton Diary, won the East Anglian Book of the Year Award in 2019.
+Mark Cocker is an author and naturalist whose fourteen books include works of biography, history, literary criticism and memoir.
+Crow Country was shortlisted for the Samuel Johnson Prize in 2008 and won the New Angle Prize for Literature in 2009.
+A Claxton Diary won the East Anglian Book of the Year Award in 2019, and his most recent book, One Midsummer's Day, was shortlisted for the Richard Jefferies Award 2023.